-Writing is now a part of my work because it’s how I’m expressing myself in the world.
-Writing is allowing me to build the foundation I need to create a new personal brand and career for myself.
-It’s the start of a new chapter.
+Writing is now a part of my work because it’s how I’m choosing to express myself in the world.
+This new capability is giving me the foundation I need to create a new personal brand and career for myself.
+It definitely feels like the beginning of a new chapter of life.

-I’m getting better at trusting what flows out of me, and learning to become more confident about sharing my work.
+I’m getting better at trusting what flows out of me, and becoming more confident about sharing my work.

-Even though the pandemic took away the new job opportunity I had at the beginning of the year, it opened up space for me to develop and test new business ideas with support around me, as I was invited back into the Mentorship Program I pulled out of in 2019.
+Even though the pandemic took away the new job opportunity I had at the beginning of the year, it opened up space for me to develop new business ideas with support around me, as I was invited back into the Business Mentorship Program I pulled out of in 2019.

 Revamped PKM System

-My Personal Knowledge Management (PKM) System is an important part of my work because I’m a knowledge worker that needs a place to capture and connect ideas, as well as having a system for information that’s important to me.
+My PKM (Personal Knowledge Management) System is an important part of my work because I’m a knowledge worker that needs a place to capture and connect ideas, as well as having a system for information that’s important to me.

-Because I always look for ways to improve my productivity, I have tried a bunch of note taking apps and productivity tools over the years, but was frustrated at how limiting they felt to me as I tried organising my notes and tasks in them.
+Because I always look to improve my productivity, over the years I have tried a bunch of note taking apps and productivity tools to improve my workflow, but was frustrated at how limiting they felt to me as I tried organising my notes, ideas, projects and tasks in them.

 The first version of my PKM system was Evernote, then I eventually switched to Bear as I was attracted to the beautiful and simple design.
-However, I continued to run into the same issues with the way I wanted to capture, organise and store my notes so they can easily be retrieved when I need them.
+However, I continued to run into the same issues with the way I wanted to organise, connect and store my notes because they cannot be easily retrieved when I need them.
 None of the tools I tried matched how my brain works.

-When I finally found Roam in March 2020, everything changed.
+When I finally found Roam, everything changed.
 The magic is in the “bi-directional linking” capability between notes, and it made perfect sense to me straight away.
-I loved the thinking behind the design.
+I loved the thinking behind the ‘bi-directional’ design.
 Roam allowed me to organise and store my notes the way I’ve always wanted to.

-Discovering Roam lead me to Building A Second Brain (BASB) course by Tiago Forte which I happily invested in and took in April.
-I finally found answers to the nagging note taking, organising and productivity issues I’ve been trying to solve for years.
+Discovering Roam lead me to Building A Second Brain (BASB) which I happily invested in.
+I finally found some answers to the nagging structural, note taking and organising issues I’ve been trying to solve on my own for years.